wojcikpawel/wojcikpawel/README.md

 ### Hi there:

-- I'm currently working on something cool! 💼
+-  💼 I'm currently working on something cool!
-- I'm currently learning with help from [docs.github.com](https://docs.github.com/)
+-  📚 I'm currently learning with help from [docs.github.com](https://docs.github.com/)
-- Ask me about GitHub
+-  ❓ Ask me about GitHub

-- đźŚ± Iâ€™m currently learning everything đź¤Ł

 ### Contact with me: